 Imaging of celestial x-ray sources is of great scientific interest, but typical refractive telescope designs do not work in the x-ray band.
-There are two main reasons why it is very difficult to make refractive lenses (such as typical glass lenses in optical telescopes) for x rays:
+There are two main reasons why it is very difficult to make refractive lenses (such as typical glass lenses in optical telescopes) for x rays, leading to contradictory requirements:

 1. The index of refraction n for x rays is very close to n = 1 for all practical materials.
 Designing with refractive lenses would therefore require very thick lenses or impractically long telescope focal lengths (thousands of kilometers).